Humans, animals and land within shared ecological systems.

 LAND + ANIMALS _01

-The relationship between land and animals is shaped by soil, vegetation, seasons, weather, and movement.
+The relationship between land and animals is shaped by soil, vegetation, seasons, weather, and movement with the well-being of living systems in mind.

 Animals follow their own trajectories as autonomous beings.
-Land is understood as a living system with its own histories and processes.
+Land is understood as a living system with it’s own complex needs.

 The focus is on working with what already exists.
-Patterns form over time through repetition and continuity.
-Change is slow.
-Responsibility sits in sustained attention rather than intervention.
+Patterns form through repetition and continuity.
+Change is slow and responsibility sits in sustained attention rather than intervention.

 This work sits alongside established ecological and conservation practice.